foodbully/getfiredup/README.md

 - Retirement savings drawdown order will be: (1) RRSP, (2) Non-Reg, and (3) TFSA
 - During retirement, maxing out the TFSA will be funded by the dividends
 - Savings contribution order will be: (1) RRSP, (2) TFSA, and (3) Non-Reg
+- Dividends are considered eligible dividends for tax credit calculation purposes
+-

 ## Tax Credits